Sharing your disability information while studying

-Also privacy law protects information about a person’s disability.
-Information about a student’s disability cannot be shared with others within the institution without the student’s expressed consent, except in extreme circumstances.
-Adjustments and support are arranged without details of a person’s disability being shared with lecturers, tutors or other students, it is treated with strictest confidentiality.
+Privacy laws protect information about a person’s disability.
+Information about your disability cannot be shared with others within the institution without your consent, except in extreme circumstances.
+Adjustments and support are arranged without details of your disability being shared with lecturers, tutors or other students, and is treated with strictest confidentiality.

 What does the DDA say about disclosure of disability?